hyeonmink/courseplnnr/README.md

 Students at the UW have to register for courses every quarter until they graduate.
 It is currently a **stressful process as information is scattered everywhere** and browsers are spammed with the endless open tabs as students plan their next quarter.
 CoursePlnnr will be a great asset as it makes registration painless, and even fun.

 ## Requirements
-Below are the features we will implement in CoursePlnnr
+Below are the features we will implement in CoursePlnnr:
   * Allowing users to edit and delete courses
   * Allowing users to include courses that they are considering and allow them to toggle
   * Display warning signals when there is a time conflict, but continue to render the scedule highlighting where the overlap is